yace132/Learning-eth2.0/chain/stateTransition.md

 4. hash(1,2,3)
 >
 >How random seed of this epoch?
->> Even randomMix and activate set repeat, different epoch has different seed.
+>> Even randaoMix and activate set repeat, different epoch has different seed.
 >>
 >>  Even we predict the activate set of some future epoch E
->>  We can't know E's seed until E's last epoch ends.
+>>  We can't know E's seed until E's last slot ends.
->>> If we compute earlier, the randaoMix value is not the same after the E's last epoch, the earlier seed is different and invalid.
+>>> If we compute earlier, the randaoMix value is not the same after the E's last slot, the earlier seed is different and invalid.
+>>> Or the seed changes depends on when do we generate seed
+>>> Or epoch seed changes for each slot

 >> differnt activate set produce diffrent seed (is this helpful?)

 - misc.ts
-> get proposer of current slot
+> Get proposer of current slot

 	export function getBeaconProposerIndex(state: BeaconState): ValidatorIndex {}
 >
         let i = 0;
       while (true) {